stevenhowes/osgrid-server/README.md

 # osgrid-server - _Ordnance Survey Grid Ref Converter_

 This project implements a simple REST server to allow conversion between Ordnance Survey grid references and latitude / longitude.
+This fork runs without docker and includes a makefile implementing install, run, build, vet, lint, fmt and clean.
+As this is part of an intended set of SAR tools, installation is to /opt/sartools/ and will create the user 'sartools' if it does not exist.

+## Pre-requisites
+- go
+- make
+- golint (optional)

 ## Usage

-The easiest way is to start the server using Docker:

-    docker run -d --rm --name osgrid-server -p 9090:9090 paulcager/osgrid-server
+To use this stand-alone (non Docker variant) on http://localhost:9090 just run:

+    make install
+    service osgrid-server

 A grid reference may then be converted to a lat / lon: